BruskaTech/PsyForge/Documentation/articles/FrameRenderTimings.md

 - If you need an HDMI to VGA adapter for your PC, then the industry standard is the "Tendak Active 1080P Female HDMI to VGA Male Converter".
 It makes sure you keep that nice 0ms input lag.
 - Since these things are huge, I recommend buying locally.
 Most people from your local Retro-Gaming groups will probably have extra CRTs they would be willing to sell.
 - Yes, it is possible to get 1080p 60Hz CRTs, but it may be tricky to find.

+## Extra facts that may make you sad/annoyed

+- MacOS versions 10.13 and later have a forced triple buffering by the OS (you can't turn it off), which means there is always a 1 frame delay between when your task "says" it did a thing and when it actually does get displayed to the screen.
+This doesn't impact durations or relative timings within the task, but it does impact timings relative to externally collected data (ex: EEG).
+Thank you PsychoPy for actually discussing this issue publicly [in a basic form here](https://discourse.psychopy.org/t/correcting-for-mac-triple-buffering/15391) and [more in-depth here](https://github.com/psychopy/psychopy/issues/2250).

 ## What is GSync and FreeSync?
 Should I use them?